 [00:17:29] DB: Yeah, and I know Peter Burns, and that’s what’s embarrassing.
 But listen, it is what it is.

 [00:17:33] KM: Okay, here.
 The game of football has changed a lot.
 On your morning show with Tommy Smith and Acri and Roger Scott, you talk a lot about all the rules and listen to some of the changes that I've noticed, because I watch football, because my husband watches football.
 He watches any sport on TV all the time.
 So I've noticed these things.
 I'm sure there's more.
 Kicker's ability to kick 50-yard field goals.
-It used to be you had to get to the 30-yard line.
+It used to be heading to the 30-yard line.
 Ability to drop out of college and go into the pros early.
 You still can do that, which – The games stop all the time for video reviews.
 Hurry up offenses.
 I used to always say to my husband, “Why did they wait to the end of the game to do that?
 Why do they always do that?”
 So they started doing that.
 The passing game over the running game, another thing.
 I always thought, “Why don't they pass more?”
 But everybody's talking about defense and running games.
 And targeting penalties used to be highlights.
 Now you get in trouble.
 Thank goodness!
 As a mother, I'm happy about that.
 Importance of special teams and the monies earned by the coaches.
 Those were the eight I came up with –

 [00:18:37] DB: Those are all good ones.
 Yeah, it's a big business.
 Yeah.